 And it’s not just about shopping on the main website.
 Smart companies are using data to help them target shoppers on social media sites like Instagram.
 According to Anna Curzon from Xero in a VendHQ interview, “Retailers looking to sell their products on Instagram are using solutions such as Like2Buy, Tapshop, and Soldsie to make their photos shoppable.”
 She gave the example of a major clothing retailer using Like2Buy to purchase an eye-catching item with a few taps.

 Even the Basics Will Remain Important in Retail Technology Trends

-With innovation proceeding at a breakneck pace, having the time to explore these exciting options is a necessity.
-For all retailers, the ability to reclaim time spent on recurring administrative tasks is not just about cutting costs, it’s about having the bandwidth to pursue opportunity.
+Innovation is proceeding at a breakneck pace.
+Having the time to explore these exciting options is a necessity.
+For all retailers, the ability to reclaim time spent on recurring administrative tasks is not just about cutting costs.
+It’s about having the bandwidth to pursue opportunities.
 That means modern versions of traditional solutions from ERP to workforce management are still in high demand.

-On the supply chain management side, near real-time analytics and Business Intelligence dashboards are popular (here’s an example from Microsoft that you can take for a tour).
+On the supply chain management side, near real-time analytics and Business Intelligence dashboards are popular.
+(Here’s an example from Microsoft that you can take for a tour).
 BI dashboards may allow retailers to reduce the cost of logistics, keep up with seasonal demand, and predict trends in consumer behavior with unprecedented accuracy.
-On the employee management side, there are a slew of applications available to train new associates, improve overall engagement, boost the behaviors that lead to more in-store sales, and help workers socialize around their employment experience in a positive way to increase brand visibility and loyalty.
+On the employee management side, there is a slew of applications available to train new associates.
+Plus, they can improve overall engagement and boost the behaviors that lead to more in-store sales.
+Also, they can help workers socialize around their employment experience in a positive way to increase brand visibility and loyalty.